Lochnivar/ashverse/books/book-04-the-ashes/README.md

 - **Europe** - Burning in September 1939
 - **The Continent** - Watching, reflecting, deciding

-## Chapter Breakdown
-1. Chapter 1: 1920 - The continent in the 1920s, before the crash
-2. Chapter 2: 1920s - California as the established older sibling - Rich, smug, Pacific superpower.
-"We don't care who was right.
-We care who's still rich."
-3. Chapter 3: 1920s - The Republic of California - Has been independent for 47 years.
-The older sibling who got rich, moved out, and now shows up to family reunions in a Tesla wearing sunglasses indoors.
-4. Chapter 4: 1920s - California's established role in the triad - The one who pays the bills and keeps the peace
-5. Chapter 5: October 1929 - The Crash - Phase 1: Blame (1929-1931) - Each republic blames the others
-6. Chapter 6: 1931-1934 - Phase 2: Compete - Currency war, tariff war, beggar-thy-neighbour
-7. Chapter 7: 1934-1936 - Phase 3: Panic - Dust Bowl + bank runs, real starvation, unemployment peaks
-8. Chapter 8: 1936 - Phase 4: Forced Cooperation - California blackmails the other two into the table.
-North-American Economic Concord signed.
-6. Chapter 6: European Shadows - Watching what's happening abroad
-7. Chapter 7: The American Concord - The triad relationship (U.S., CSA, California) forged in German stupidity
-8. Chapter 8: California as Arbiter - Permanent host of the Council of the Four Roads.
-"Therapy with a surcharge."
-9. Chapter 9: The Families Reflect - Fairfax and Meade perspectives (touchstones, not required witnesses)
-10. Chapter 10: Patterns Repeating - Historical cycles.
-The family feud that never ends.
-11. Chapter 11: Rising Tensions - Europe moves toward war.
-Pacific tensions rise (Japan, enabled by California oil).
-12. Chapter 12: September 1, 1939 - "GERMANY INVADES POLAND" - The headline that changes everything
-13. Chapter 13: The Final Scene - A Fairfax (70s, Sequoyah) and a Meade (U.S. Navy captain, East Coast) on opposite sides of the continent read the same headline.
-They each think: "We thought our war was the big one."
-Fade to black.

 ## Notes
 - **Republic of California (independent since 1873)** - Has been its own country for 47 years by 1920.
 Rich, smug, Pacific superpower.
 The North America equivalent of Australia.
 - **California's evolution:** Loyal U.S. state (1850) → De-facto exclave (1865-1870) → Growing independence (1870-1872) → Great Native Toll War (1872) → Independence referendum (Nov 1872) → Treaty of San Francisco (Feb 1873) → Republic of California (July 1873+)